• Skip to primary navigation

 brownie truffles

 1. Prepare ingredients.
-Open a can of unsalted garbanzo beans that are at room temperature, and pour out the liquid.
-That's your aquafaba.
-Also, microwave your butter in 10 second increments to melt it out.
+Measure your applesauce.
+Microwave your butter in 10 second increments to melt it out.
 And line a baking pan with parchment paper.

 2. Melt the chocolate in the microwave for 60 seconds and stir until all chunks or chips are melted.

-3. Make Batter.
-Put the melted butter, melted chocolate, and aquafaba into a 2-cup pyrex glass measuring cup and microwave for 1 minute.
+3. Make batter.
+Put the melted butter, melted chocolate, and applesauce into a 2-cup pyrex glass measuring cup and microwave for 1 minute.
 Stir it up until creamy.
 Add it to a bowl full of your flour and sugar and baking soda.
 Mix it all up with a hand mixer or a spoon.
 It will be a bit like a brownie batter.

 make brownie truffles

-4. Make Truffles.
-If batter is too sticky to scoop, you can chill for ten minutes in the refrigerator but I didn't have to.
+4. Make chocolate truffles.
+If batter is too sticky to scoop, you can chill for ten minutes in the refrigerator.
 Use a 1-tablespoon or 2-tablespoon scoop and make round balls.

-5. Rolling Truffles.
+5. Rolling Balls.
 After dolloping scoops, I find they are gloppy at first, but turn crustier and easier to roll if I wait a few minutes first.
-Coat your hands with cocoa powder to make them easier to roll.
-After the surface seems "dryer" to the touch, I gently roll each into a more round ball with clean hands to smooth the shape and surface.
+Coat your hands with cocoa powder to make the brownie balls easier to roll.
+Gently roll each into a round ball with clean hands.

-7. Dip the Truffles.
+7. Dip the Balls.
 I use a candy dipper but you can use two forks.
-Sit one truffle on one fork.
+Sit one ball on one fork.
 Lower it into the melted chocolate until submerged.
 Lift it and let it drain.
-Lower the coated truffle on to a parchment paper.
+Lower the coated ball on to a parchment paper.
 And use the other fork to push it off gently.

-8. Set Truffles.
-While truffle is still wet, sprinkle any toppings that you want to stick to the top of the freshly dipped truffles.
-When you feel the coating is solid enough to touch, set the truffles unsealed in a dry place to set at room temperature until ready to eat.
+8. Set Bites.
+While the chocolate ball is still wet, sprinkle any toppings that you want to stick to the top of the freshly dipped bites.
+When you feel the coating is solid enough to touch, set the bites unsealed in a dry place to set at room temperature until ready to eat.

 dunk truffles